St. Mary's Hostel (Alice Springs): Sale of the site

-In October of 2022 it was announced by the Anglican Diocese of the Northern Territory that the property would be sold, as the church grapples with financial pressures.
+In October 2022 it was announced by the Anglican Diocese of the Northern Territory that the property would be sold, as the church grapples with financial pressures.

 A group of former residents, known as the St Mary's Stolen Generation Group, claim they haven't been property consulted about the sale.

 Other former residents have taken to the media to voice their frustration at the sale as the site holds great significance to the people who called it home over many decades.

 The St Mary's Stolen Generation Group has written to the bishop, asking that a section of the property, including the chapel, be gifted to the former residents and their families.

 They've also asked that a memorial monument be built in front of the chapel, and 10 percent of the sale be invested into programs to connect past residents' families to the site.

 The Diocese says that is hopes to find a buyer who would honour the legacy of the site, and continue to provide access to the chapel.
+As at August 2024 the site remains unsold and there are accusations that it is suffering from "demolition by neglect".